alexandru348/ProductScanner/README.md

 1. The application is designed on a simple and stable flow (image -> scan -> evaluation).
 2. Live scan is not implemented intentionally, to keep a very good ratio between simplicity / quality / efficiency.
-3. Crop overlay is currently a UI preview; real crop (reading and scanning from selected zone) is planned as the next step.